SReznikov/mitriiah/README.md

 - Atom window not showing results.
 This is if the number of columns in the .gro file is less than 9; sometimes this is the case pre-simulation.
 In the script need to change the column number to be maching the amount in the gro file.

 - For large systems the atom name and atom number lose space separation.
 The program will not be able to separate this into two columns and will not work.
 To fix this a space has to be added between the two merged columns.
 This can be done relatively quickly in a text editor like emacs or sublime.

-- When an atom is selected (shows up in red), and another point on the graph is selected, the atom selections will disappear.
-This is only a VISUAL bug.

 # ranges